|

 the greenest possible path of creation has been taken.
 The prime

-blinding you with science:
+you with science:

-- We never give greenwash answers
+- I don't give greenwash

-as being sustainable; ecologically / environmentally nondestructive
+ethical as being sustainable; ecologically / environmentally

-... which is new-mined.
-We reject ethical embellishment or
+new-mined.
+Laibach atelier rejects ethical embellishment or

 "spin" such as using the terms "green" or "ecological" gold